Causal Variance Decompositions for Measuring Health Inequalities: Causal Variance Decomposition

 where $b_{0A}$ is the random intercept for hospital ($A$), and $\{b_{1Az}\}$ is the random slope for group $Z = z$ within each level of $A$ for all indices $z \in \{2, \ldots, K\}$.
 The random effects are assumed to have a multivariate normal distribution with zero mean and a $(J(1 + (K - 1)) \times J(1 + (K - 1)))$ covariance matrix taken to be block-diagonal by the levels of $A$, with common variance and covariance parameters between the groups.
-In the simulation study of Section \ref{sec:simulation} we compare the parametric outcome model specifications to machine learning algorithms.